JohnnyMa/sane/pages/sane-vs.md

-# SAN vs ...
+# SANE vs ...

-## SAN vs TOML
+## SANE vs TOML

-TOML is the primary inspiration for SAN, but there are some differences:
+TOML is the primary inspiration for SANE, but there are some differences:

 * Lists MUST be homogenous
 * Maps (Tables) and Lists (Arrays) are cleaner / not mixed.
 * Types are obvious (in TOML, is type of `[[my_conf]]` really obvious ?).
-* Duplicated keys are not allowed: SAN is typo safe unlike TOML
+* Duplicated keys are not allowed: SANE is typo safe unlike TOML

-## SAN vs JSON
+## SANE vs JSON

 * Comments are allowed
 * No `null`